base/base/docs/specs/interop/predeploys.md

 - The `Identifier.origin` MUST be `address(L2ToL2CrossDomainMessenger)`
 - The `_destination` chain id MUST be equal to the local chain id
+- Messages MUST NOT be relayed more than once

+### `sendMessage` Invariants

+- Sent Messages MUST be uniquely identifiable
+- It must emit the `SentMessage` event

 ### Message Versioning